 Here's what we used to make our coaster:

-- We used the square end of the arch peg board for the coaster shape, turns out it's exactly the right size for a coaster!
+- We used the square end of a pegboard for the coaster shape, turns out the arch pegboard is exactly the right size for a coaster!

 - This time we used Playbox Heat Fusible Beads, but any type of fusible beads will work fine.